 I quickly responded and let her in on my secret: I recently had attended a barre class and had become completely addicted.
 While those weights are tiny, they had sculpted my arms and shoulders practically overnight.
 My biggest accomplishment, however, was that I found myself really enjoying the workout.
 The toned arms were simply a bonus.

 I'm certainly not the only person to have reaped the benefits of a barre workout.
 It's a favorite of celebrities like Kelly Ripa and Drew Barrymore, and even NFL players have been known to point and flex their way through a dance class from time to time.
-We've even tried every barre class in NYC and ranked our favorites.
 But even the everyday person can tell you that barre workouts are no joke, and with consistent practice, you will start to notice some changes to your body.
-Keep reading for all the benefits you can expect to see after practicing barre according to Kate Grove, master trainer at The Bar Method.
+Keep reading for all the benefits you can expect to see after practicing barre according to Kate Grove, Technique Director for The Bar Method.

 Having slouched shoulders doesn't just look bad, it can also hinder your workouts, too.
 Strong posture is essential for balance, but it also directly impacts your form, which means you'll be prone to less injury and be able to perform all kind of exercises much better.
 Focusing on your posture in class will also help you even outside the gym, too.
 "The focus on posture during class will also bring your attention more toward it in daily life," adds Grove.

 Photo:Kiattisak Lamchan/EyeEm/Getty Images